 Requirements for the M.S. in computer science and engineering

 Students in the master's degree program in computer science and engineering can choose from two degree options:

 - Plan A: This program gives students the opportunity to focus on a specific area within computer science and engineering, perform preliminary research within that topic and write a thesis.

-- Plan B: This option, which doesn't require a thesis, allows students to study several different subjects within the discipline without necessarily specializing on any of them.
+- Plan B: This option, which doesn't require a thesis, allows students to study several different subjects within the discipline.
 Instead of writing a thesis, students must complete a graduate-level capstone course that integrates work across previous courses and demonstrates general mastery.

-You don't need to decide whether you want to pursue Plan A or Plan B when you apply, but you are encouraged to meet with your graduate advisor to discuss your coursework and plan for graduate school.
+You don't need to decide whether you want to pursue Plan A or Plan B when you apply, but you are encouraged to meet with the graduate director to discuss your coursework and plan for graduate school.